 My building has something they like to call “exercise facilities” -- please note the reality is significantly less glamourous than this name implies -- and I’ve been taking breaks in there trying desperately to make it look like I know what I’m doing, which is a big step for somebody gym-phobic. (“What if the gymies laugh at me?!” my anxiety screams).

 I, ever the type to inadvertently make everything as awkward and horrifying to watch as possible, have been asking more exercise-inclined friends for advice.

 Advice such as, “What the hell do I do with my arms while running?” and “When I’m on the reclining bike thingy, what the hell do I do with my arms?”.
 Apparently I’m very concerned about arm movements.

 I was lucky enough to be born with some seriously fucked up legs that warranted my tibia bones being essentially reconstructed when I was 9.
-I had to learn how to walk again, and now activities outside of walking generally come with challenges and chronic pain.
 I’m always afraid I still look like my legs are backwards, that maybe I still seem deformed, or look somehow different, and all of this will be incredibly and gut-wrenchingly obvious the minute I try to become more mobile than a house cat.

 But beginnings have to do just that -- begin.
 So here we are, trying something new.

 Sweet Potato and Chipotle Soup

 1 medium white onion, chopped